Campbell River Master Transportation Plan

 Planning Process

-Phase 1 - Research & Consultation: Existing conditions, data collection and first round of public input (2022)
+Phase 1 - Research and Consultation: Existing conditions, data collection and first round of public input (2022)

 To learn more about transportation at the City of Campbell River, visit www.campbellriver.ca/transportation.

-At the Committee of the Whole meeting on May 20, 2025, Council approved the Quinsam Heights Transportation and Growth Infrastructure Study, which stems from the work that’s being done to update the Master Transportation Plan.
+At the Committee of the Whole meeting on May 20, 2025, Council approved the initiation of the Quinsam Heights Transportation and Growth Infrastructure Study, which stems from the work that’s being done to update the Master Transportation Plan.

-The second phase, which would take place in 2026 pending the results of phase one and approval from Council, would look at options to increase the capacity of the road network in this area to address current and future transportation needs.
-While several options would be considered, one option would explore the feasibility of upgrading the Elk River Timber (ERT) road corridor, between 14th Avenue and Evergreen Road, to accommodate vehicle traffic, as it did back in 2001, with a separate multi-use pathway for pedestrians and cyclists.
+Following the completion of Phase one and the Petersen Road assessment, and pending approval from Council, Phase two would look at options to increase the capacity of the road network in this area to address current and future transportation needs.
+Several options would be considered, including exploring the feasibility of upgrading the Elk River Timber (ERT) road corridor to accommodate vehicle traffic, as it did back in 2001, with a separate multi-use pathway for pedestrians and cyclists.

-Phase two would involve extensive public engagement and outreach, and would incorporate feedback gathered from previous engagements, such as the Master Transportation Plan and the Parks, Recreation and Culture Master Plan.
+Phase two would involve extensive public engagement and outreach, and would incorporate feedback gathered from previous engagements, such as the Quinsam Heights Neighbourhood Plan, the Master Transportation Plan, and the Parks, Recreation and Culture Master Plan.
 It would also include reviewing topographical and environmental constraints and obtaining high-level cost estimates.

 • CLOSED: This survey has concluded.